WaqarAhmadWD/my-npm-package/README.md

 - **REST API Handler**
   - Effortlessly handle API requests with streamlined configuration.
   - Centralized error handling for robust applications.
+  - loading, success and error messages are shown as a toaster notifications

 - **RTL & LTR Support**
   - Switch between **Right-to-Left** (RTL) and **Left-to-Right** (LTR) effortlessly with a single button click.